Drivers

 - If you continue to see issues, contact technical support.

-Issuing using the Microcontroller
+Issues using the Microcontroller

 If you’re seeing issues using the system’s microcontroller (MCU), make sure you’re running the latest firmware version.
 You can check your current version by opening a connection to the MCU and running the